 NOTICE: Failure to make full payment prior to the end of the term/quarter may result in transcript denial.
-DELINQUENT INSTALLMENT CONTRACTS, UNPAID RETURNED CHECKS, AND FINANCIAL AID CHARGEBACKS WILL BE SENT TO A THIRD-PARTY AGENCY FOR COLLECTION.
+DELINQUENT INSTALLMENT CONTRACTS, UNPAID RETURNED CHECKS, OUTSTANDING MISCELLANEOUS CHARGES, AND FINANCIAL AID CHARGEBACKS WILL BE SENT TO A THIRD-PARTY AGENCY FOR COLLECTION.
 THE STUDENT WILL BE RESPONSIBLE FOR ALL COLLECTION COSTS AND ATTORNEY FEES.
-TCC will not accept checks as a form of payment for past due balances.
+A student who fails to make full payment prior to the end of the semester or term will be prohibited from registering for future classes until full payment is made.